ray-project/ray/doc/source/ray-dashboard.rst

 Memory View
 ~~~~~~~~~~~~
-The Memory view shows you:
+The memory view shows you:

-- States of Ray objects, such as sizes, refernece types, and call sites.
+- The state of Ray objects, including their size, reference type, and call site.
-- Summary of reference types and object sizes in use.
+- A summary of reference types and object sizes in use.

 .. image:: https://raw.githubusercontent.com/ray-project/images/master/docs/dashboard/Memory-view-basic.png
     :align: center